maximbaz/arch-secure-boot/README.md

 ## Configuration

 See the available configuration options in the top of the script.

 Add your overrides to `/etc/arch-secure-boot/config`.

+Most notably, set `KERNEL=linux-hardened` if you use hardened Linux.

 ## Commands